 © David G. Mayer 2009

-NOTE: You may receive BLFN from other people, which often occurs.
-To SUBSCRIBE, change your address or to change your e-mail format, simply click here.
-To UNSUBSCRIBE, simply e-mail email@example.com with "UNSUBSCRIBE" in the subject line.
-To correspond with BLFN, send your message to firstname.lastname@example.org.
+NOTE: You may receive BLFN from other people.
+To SUBSCRIBE directly, change your address or to change your e-mail format, simply click here.
+To UNSUBSCRIBE, simply e-mail firstname.lastname@example.org with “UNSUBSCRIBE” in the subject line.
+To correspond with BLFN, send your message to email@example.com.
 Thanks.